Using CDN Attribution

 - If you want to register a new DNS server with Kentik, click the Add Device button.

-- If you want to change the CDN attribution settings of an existing DNS server, click anywhere in the row corresponding to that device in the Device List.
+- If you want to change the CDN attribution settings of an existing DNS server, click the Edit button (pencil icon) at the right of the row corresponding to that device in the Device List.

 Note: Legacy nProbe devices (type host-nProbe-dns-www) can be set to contribute to CDN attribution (see step 4) but won't necessarily provide accurate information.
 To use CDN attribution, upgrade to kprobe as the host agent for all DNS servers (see kprobe Download and Install).
-If you need assistance with host agent software, please contact Kentik support (support@kentik.com).
+If you need assistance with host agent software, see Customer Care.

-3. If you're registering a new device, on the General Settings tab set the Type field to KPb (kprobe-beta).
+3. If you're registering a new device, on the General tab of the dialog set the Type field to Kentik Host Agent (kprobe).

-4. On the General Settings tab, set the Contribute to CDN Attribution switch to On.
+4. On the General tab, turn on the Contribute to CDN Attribution switch.

-5. Set the remaining fields on the dialog's tabs as needed (see About Device Fields).
+5. Set the remaining settings on the dialog's tabs as needed (see Device Settings).

 Note: DNS servers covering different geographical zones will typically result in distinct (largely non-overlapping) IP-to-CDN mappings.
 To export the best IP-to-CDN mapping data to KDE, Kentik recommends that CDN attribution users deploy kprobe on as many of their DNS servers as possible.
 This approach has the added advantage of providing highly granular NPM metrics for those devices (see Host Metrics and Dimensions).